TianlaiProject/tlpipe/doc/tutor.rst

       :linenos:

 .. note::

    #.
+To show all pipeline related parameters and their default values, you
+      can do:

+      >>> from tlpipe.pipeline import pipeline
+      >>> pipeline.Manager.prefix
+      'pipe_'
+      >>> pipeline.Manager.show_params()
+      Parameters of Manager:
+      copy:  True
+      tasks:  []
+      logging:  info
+      overwrite:  False
+      outdir:  output/

+   #.
 Each imported task should be appended into the list `pipe\_tasks` in
       order to be excuted by the pipeline;